yoctoproject/vscode-bitbake/README.md

 See [the individual integration tests README](integration-tests/README.md).

 ## Tree-sitter
 This extension uses tree-sitter to parse the documents.
-The `.wasm` file used for creating the parser is generated from latest release at [here](https://github.com/amaanq/tree-sitter-bitbake)
+The `.wasm` file used for creating the parser is generated from latest release at [here](https://github.com/amaanq/tree-sitter-bitbake).

+For more information about the tree-sitter and its CLI, Check out the offical [site](https://tree-sitter.github.io/tree-sitter/) and [npm page](https://www.npmjs.com/package/tree-sitter-cli)

 ## Contributing